crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed two display issues in the Admin UI:

+  - ``0`` values in the partitions view for tables could be incorrectly displayed as ``NULL``.

+  - The node health in the cluster view was not displayed when the name of a node was too long.

 - Fixed a regression introduced in 4.0.8 which could cause queries with an explicit limit larger than 1000 to fail with a ``numHits must be > 0`` error.